-The concept plan is a visual representation of the corridor vision and a preliminary physical summary of the action plan.
-The Ridge Scenic Highway logo that was designed has been trademarked and is used on brochures, agendas, news releases, signs, banners and events.
-Many components located within the concept plan have been implemented.
+The concept plan is a visual representation of the corridor vision and a summary of the first action plan for the corridor.
+This document can be found on the Ridge Scenic Highway's website at www.ridgescenichighway.com.
+As part of developing the Concept Plan, the Ridge Scenic Highway created the logo, which has been trademarked and is used on brochures, agendas, news releases, signs, banners and events.